EnviroDIY/ModularSensors/README.md

 A loggerModem object has power and status pins, and communicates on an Arduiono stream with a combination of a [TinyGsm](https://github.com/EnviroDIY/TinyGSM) modem instance and a TCP Client (generally through TinyGSM).
 For modems that support it, functions can be created and used to put the board into deep sleep/powered down mode and to wake it back up.
 The TinyGSM library supports quite a number of different modem chips.
 See [TinyGSM's documentation](https://github.com/vshymanskyy/TinyGSM/blob/master/README.md) for a more details about of all of the chip variants and modules that are supported.

-Use a pre-processor define statement to select your modem chip type.  _This define statement must be above the include statement for the TinyGSM modem library._
+Before setting up the TinyGSM modem, use a pre-processor define statement to select your modem chip type.  _This define statement must be above the include statement for the TinyGSM modem library._
 - ```#define TINY_GSM_MODEM_SIM900``` - for a SIMCom SIM900 Quad-band GSM/GPRS module, or variant thereof (including older rev4 [Sodaq GPRSBees](https://shop.sodaq.com/en/gprsbee.html))
 - ```#define TINY_GSM_MODEM_SIM800``` - for a SIMCom SIM800 Quad-band GSM/GPRS module or variant thereof (including current rev6 [Sodaq GPRSBees](https://shop.sodaq.com/en/gprsbee.html))
 - ```#define TINY_GSM_MODEM_SIM808``` - for a SIMCom SIM808 Quad-band GSM/GPRS/GPS module